AESTHET1C/Backglass-2-Library/README.md

 `void displayText(char text[])` – Displays a short alphanumeric string.

-`void scrollText(char text[], byte scroll_speed)` – Clears the display and starts scrolling an alphanumeric string at the specified speed.
+`void scrollNumber(long number, byte scroll_speed)` – Clears the display and starts scrolling a number at the specified speed.
 Scrolling begins off-screen and ends off-screen.
 No action is taken if text is already scrolling.
 Scroll speed presets include:

 * SLOW_SCROLL
 * NORM_SCROLL
 * FAST_SCROLL

-`void scrollNumber(long number, byte scroll_speed)` – Same as above, but displays a number rather than an alphanumeric string.
+`void scrollText(char text[], byte scroll_speed)` – Same as above, but displays an alphanumeric string rather than a number.

 `void showNumberOfBalls(byte balls)` – Overrides the four decimal points to show the given number of balls.
-The override is cancelled upon calling clearDisplay().
+The override is cancelled upon calling ` clearDisplay()`.

 `void setDecimalPoints(bool a, bool b, bool c, bool d)` – Overrides the four decimal points.
-The override is cancelled upon calling clearDisplay().
+The override is cancelled upon calling ` clearDisplay()`.

 `void setDecimalPoints(byte decimal_data)` – Same as above, but using a byte input rather than four booleans.
 LSB is right-most decimal point.